 Anyone who has spent any time in a hospital and feels they have suffered negligence on the part of a doctor, nurses or other health care officials, may be entitled to claim compensation should it be possible to prove that hospital staff failed in their duty of care.

 In most instances, medical claims involving specific types of medical negligence are filed against hospital management because they not only have a duty of care to ensure you are treated correctly but also to ensure that a hospital environment is safe and that all medications are given in the correct doses.
 Should a hospital fail in any safety procedures that by law are set in place and as a result your health suffered, we can help establish if you have a valid private hospital negligence claim against a hospital under UK medical negligence law.
+Hospital negligence compensation could help you move forward after such an incident.

-It is worth noting that filing a private hospital negligence claim differs slightly than filing a claim against the NHS.
+It is worth noting that filing a private hospital negligence compensation claim differs slightly from filing a claim against the NHS.
 The reason being that the NHS operates a complaint procedure which allows dissatisfied patients the opportunity to voice their concerns regarding a treatment they received which is then recorded by the NHS hospital concerned.
 An NHS patient has every right to lodge a complaint and to ask for an independent investigation into their treatment.
 If an NHS patient has a valid case, they have every right to receive the level of compensation they deserve.

 When it comes to hospital negligence claims time limits, you need to bear in mind that these exist and currently stand at 3 years from the time you realised you had been badly treated due to specific types of medical negligence on the part of a hospital.
 With this said, it is worth noting that exceptions exist to the 3-year rule which are detailed below: